luismtorresv/battlesocket/README.md

 >
 > This section is incomplete.

-The BattleShip Protocol (BSP) is an ASCII text-based, stateful, protocol for network communication in a client-server architecture of a Battleship game server with its clients or players.
+The BattleShip Protocol (BSP) is an ASCII text-based protocol for network communication in a client-server architecture of a Battleship game server with its clients or players.
 This section defines the semantics of BSP messages, as well as the procedures regarding them.